Lyceum of the Philippines University

-Two of LPU's most prominent features are its entrance gate through the "Hall of Heroes", commonly known as "Mabini Hall", which exhibits busts of revered Philippine historical figures sculpted by the National Artist Guillermo Tolentino and the famous "Lyceum Tower" which serves as the school's landmark and stands witness to the university's history and continuing progress.
+Two of LPU's prominent features are its entrance gate through the "Hall of Heroes", commonly known as "Mabini Hall", which exhibits busts of Philippine historical figures sculpted by the National Artist Guillermo Tolentino, and the "Lyceum Tower", which serves as the school's landmark.

 Many disciplines are taught in the university, with International relations (diplomacy, international trade), business, communication and International Hospitality (hotel and restaurant management, tourism) consistently being the university's flagship courses.

 The LPU has affiliate/branch campuses in Makati, Batangas, Laguna, Cavite and Davao.

 History

+Establishment

-Lyceum of the Philippines University was founded in 1952 by Dr. José P. Laurel, who became the third president of the Philippines, making LPU the only school founded by a Philippine president.
+Lyceum of the Philippines University was founded in 1952 by José P. Laurel, who became the third president of the Philippines, making LPU the only school founded by a Philippine president.
 He named the institution after lykeion, the grove in ancient Athens where Aristotle taught his pupils.
 Its educational vision is founded on principles that its founder, José P. Laurel, set down.
 It opened its gates to its first students on July 7, 1952.

-The LPU Manila was built on the site where the old San Juan de Dios Hospital was located.
+The LPU Manila campus was built on the site where the old San Juan de Dios Hospital was located.

 The university offers undergraduate and graduate programs in various fields including law, the liberal arts, diplomacy, international trade and journalism, as well as nursing, engineering, business and accountancy, mass communications, tourism, and hotel and restaurant management.

+During the Marcos dictatorship

+When debt-driven projects during President Ferdinand Marcos' 1969 Presidential campaign led to a massive debt crisis in late December 1969, a wave of student activism swept through the country, and the Lyceum of the Philippines was one of its venues.

+During one of the First Quarter Storm protests of the time, Lyceum student Enrique Sta.
+Brigida was caught and tortured to death by the police; poet Amado V. Hernandez wrote a poem, "Enrique Sta.
+Brigida: Paghahatid sa Imortalidad," (Tagalog "Deliverance to Immortality") which was read at Sta Brigida's funeral on March 10.

+Marcos cracked down hard on student protestors, so that many "moderate" students who originally only asked for reforms were forced to hide from authorities, where the dictatorship's hardline stance gave them no choice but to join the underground resistance.
+After Marcos declared Martial Law in September 1972, many Lyceum students and alumni were tortured, killed, or both - notably students Alberto Espinas, Eugene "Gene" Grey, and Nestor Pricipe.
+Others, like student Ramon Jasul, Political Science alumnus Charlie Del Rosario simply disappeared and were never heard from again.

+After Marcos was deposed by the civilian-organized People Power Revolution of 1986, Espinas, Grey, Principe, Jasul, and Del Rosario were honored by having their names inscribed on the Wall of Remembrance at the Philippines' Bantayog ng mga Bayani (Tagalog, "Monument of Heroes"), which honors the martyrs who sacrificed their lives to resist the authoritarian regime.